-Off the coast of Newfoundland, a crab fisherman finds a 50 tonne humpback whale entangled in some of his crab pots.
+Off the coast of Newfoundland, a crap fisherman finds a 50 tone humpback whale entangled in some of his crab pots.
 The whale is tightly wrapped in the rope, which will cut deep into his muscle.
 The fisherman has lost his catch and may lose his gear.

 On the St. Lawrence River, a young beluga whale has died and washed ashore.
 This is the third death this season and their cause of death has not been determined.

 Canada has a wealth of marine wildlife in its oceans and they are an important part of our national heritage.

 Some marine wildlife, however, get in situations that threaten their safety or the safety of people.
 Every year more than 1,000 marine animal incidents are reported in Canada involving dozens of different species such as whales, dolphins, porpoises, seals, sea lions, sea turtles and sharks.
 Many of these large marine animals are also species at risk of extinction.

 Fortunately, networks of highly trained, specialized individuals and organizations exist that are dedicated to responding to marine animal emergencies across Canada.
 These networks have created the Canadian Marine Animal Response Alliance (CMARA).

 CMARA aims to improve marine animal rescue, research and outreach on behalf of the Canadian public for the conservation of our marine wildlife heritage.